 Please note that I am not an ophthalmologist nor a medical doctor.
 What follows is based on some substantial research, but should not be considered definitive advice for everyone or anyone.
 This article just synthesizes what I’ve found over the past few weeks of research.

 How Can You Damage Your Eyes?

 There are basically two ways your eyes can be damaged from light.
+It could leave you with using glasses or Pure Optical contact lenses.
 First, through a thermal reaction where the light heats up eye tissue and cooks or burns it.
 Second, through chemical reactions in which photons of light are powerful enough to break the bonds of molecules, leaving free radicals and damaged molecules in their wake.